Carnagion/dissertation/diss/diss.typ

 Since nodes are removed from the front of the queue, this branching procedure is best-first -- i.e. the partial sequence with the best (lowest) objective value is explored first, as it gets added last.

 The algorithm terminates when all nodes are _fathomed_ -- i.e. all nodes have either been separated or ignored (due to having worse lower bounds than the best known sequence).
-The full branch-and-bound algorithm as described above is shown in @branch-bound:
+The full branch-and-bound algorithm as described above is shown in @code:branch-bound:

 #let branch-bound-code = pseudocode-list[
     + $c <- 0$